The people who cannot look away

 - survey respondentWhere stray animals come from - and who needs to fix it

 Responses here were fairly consistent: most people point to human irresponsibility as the root of the problem.
-That view is shared by 98% of volunteers and 88% of concerned citizens.
+That view is shared by 98% of volunteers and 88% of the rest.
 Volunteers tend to go a step further, also flagging insufficient sterilisation programmes (82%) and uncontrolled breeding (82%).
 Around three quarters of both groups mention laws that are either absent or not properly enforced.

 "Only free sterilisation - funded by the state or sponsors - for any domestic or stray animal at any clinic in Cyprus can make any real difference."